 Thirdly, you will disable cellular uploads to avoid burning your data allotment unnecessarily, as well as adjust other features to your liking, such as the resolution for your uploads.

-Fourthly, and most important, your device should be on Wi-Fi, connected to power and the app must be left open during the initial sync.
-Temporarily selecting Never in Settings → General → Auto-Lock makes care of that.
+Fourthly, and most importantly, your device should be on Wi-Fi, connected to power, and the app must be left open during the initial sync.

 After the app finishes uploading, you’ll delete items in Photos manually or use a third-party app to get that job done even faster.
 And then, you’ll wipe clean your Recently Deleted album, at which point you’re going to regain storage space that was previously taken up by your backed up media.